 Knowledge

 This project places a strong focus on knowledge management and lessons learned.
 Knowledge management is integral to proving of concept and demonstrating how bringing innovation into policy making could guide Thailand towards inclusive and sustainable development pathways.
 Knowledge management allows innovation to grow.
 However, policy options and recommendations have to also be translated into action and to demonstrate scalable impacts that address the developmental challenges.
 Accordingly, the success of policy and innovation depends on the collective uptake of policy and innovation by all relevant stakeholders, central among them key policymakers.
 Hence, it is crucial to raise awareness among policy makers and stakeholders about issues and policy solutions and about different courses of action.
 This highlights the strategic importance of ongoing communication and partnership-building with relevant stakeholders.
 It also indicates the importance of the need for appropriate financial and human resources to test and scale-up the proposed policies and innovations.
-The project will also consolidate and applies lessons learned from Thailand and elsewhere about mainstreaming innovative solutions and practices.
+The project will also consolidate and apply lessons learned from Thailand and elsewhere about mainstreaming innovative solutions and practices.
 The project will reflexively test and learn from what works and what does not work from tested models and adopt the lessons to improve the business models for replicability and scaling up.
 This project implements a communications strategy, learning materials and visual notes, and dissemination of insights about policy innovation to ensure that knowledge and lessons learned are accessible and influential among key audiences.
 Dissemination will happen through a variety of channels, including proactive outreach and sharing, as well as online channels and social media platforms (such as website, Facebook, Twitter, and LinkedIn.)
 Besides day-to-day communication activities to inform the public about key activities implemented by the Thailand Policy Lab, the project will seek ways to enhance communication as a tool for influencing public discourses, by articulating, disseminating and facilitating knowledge sharing, co-creating a Thailand-focused body of policy innovation best practices and case studies, including utilising and diversifying content formats for website and social media purposes and different writing techniques to attract engagement.

 The project will create a website to collect and store information around policy innovation, courses and seminars in Thailand and other countries that will be publicly available and using single and multiple picture posts to attract users’ attention.
-The project will also develop a virtual platform to enable participatory public policy innovation in the contexts of Thailand with features such as petitions and proposals, peer-to-peer learning, knowledge management, and data analysis.
+The project will also develop a virtual platform to enable participation in policy innovation in the contexts of Thailand with features such as petitions and proposals, peer-to-peer learning, knowledge management, and data analysis.
 This platform will be used to connect all the players in the policy innovation space, including the public.

 The project will also produce learning products.
 Insights, reflections, and emerging results will be captured in social media posts and documentation.
 The project will produce documents and protocols, annual reports capturing lessons and results as well as a range of other products, including stand-alone visuals, articles, podcasts, and videos.